About us

 We are engaged in research and development to understand the environmental behavior of environmentally hazardous substances, including radioactive substances.
 We have developed models and systems to simulate the transfer process of various substances in the atmosphere, land, hydrosphere, and biosphere, and aim to understand the material circulation in each sphere.
 In recent years, we have been working on research and development of environmental behavior digital twins that can comprehensively evaluate the environmental behavior of substances in each sphere by combining these multiple models.

--Prediction of Radiocesium Behavior on Land for 30 Years-
+- Future Behavior of Radiocesium on Land-Prediction of Radiocesium Behavior on Land for 30 Years-

 Environmental material